Hubbarus/RESTfulShortener/README.md

 This API makes the unique short URLs.

 There are 3 Endpoints:
-1. Uses for making short URL from original and adding to DB.
+1. Makes short URL from original and adds to DB.
 2. Returns original URL by shortened URL.
 3. Redirects user by clicking on short URL to original one.